 Lined seahorses are targeted primarily to be dried and used for traditional Chinese medicine or as tourist curios, and sometimes to be sold for aquarium display.
 However, the bigger part of the problem is non-selective fishing.
 Many seahorses are caught as bycatch by bottom trawls and other non-selective fishing gear such as entangling nets, seine nets, or traps.
 Moreover, bottom trawling and the destruction and pollution of coastal areas can lead to seahorse habitat degradation.

-Facts about the Lined Seahorse
+9 More Facts about the Lined Seahorse

 - It can move its eyes independently of one another, like a chameleon.

-- Lined seahorses have male pregnancies.
+- They have male pregnancies.

 - Their offspring are independent right after birth but are very vulnerable to predators and strong currents.